A guide to managing and securing privileged users

 Privileged user accounts are a subset of privileged accounts.
 The primary difference between these account types is that a privileged user account is associated with an actual person, while a privileged account doesn’t need to be.

-Examples of privileged user accounts which have elevated permissions are:
+Examples of privileged user accounts that have elevated permissions are:

 - Local or Domain Admin accounts that manage servers